10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 * **Assume intent.** Always operate under the assumption that existing patterns or conventions were created for a reason.
 Stick to the existing conventions, even if they feel unfamiliar or inefficient at first glance—dig deeper to understand the context.
 Continuity is critical for maintainability and teamwork.
 * **Learn before you suggest.** When you join a project, take the time to understand how the styles are organized and why they're structured that way.
 Avoid making snap judgments or introducing changes before fully grasping the system.
-* **When in doubt, align with technical leadership**.
-If you are unsure about patterns or systems to adhere to, follow the guidance and recommendations of a project's technical leadership (where feasible).
+* **When in doubt, align with technical leadership.** If you are unsure about patterns or systems to adhere to, follow the guidance and recommendations of a project's technical leadership (where feasible).

 Only propose changes if the current convention is genuinely problematic, e.g., if it’s inconsistent, hard to scale, or causes errors.
 When you suggest a change, be ready to explain why the new approach is better and how it solves a specific problem.